What's 120 Cm In Inches

 Q: What are some common mistakes to avoid when doing unit conversions?

 A: A common mistake is using the wrong conversion factor or forgetting to account for the units.
-Always double-check your work and ensure that you're using the correct factor and that your units cancel out correctly.
+Always double-check your work and check that you're using the correct factor and that your units cancel out correctly.
 Another common mistake is rounding off too early in the calculation, which can lead to significant errors in the final result.
 Always carry extra digits in your calculations until you reach the final result and then round to the appropriate number of significant figures.

 Conclusion: Mastering Unit Conversions